Ethnicity: South America

-In South America, although highly varying between regions, people are commonly mixed-race, indigenous, European, black African, and to a lesser extent also Asian.
+In South America, although highly varying between regions, populations are commonly of mixed-race (mestizo), indigenous, European, African, and to a lesser extent Asian ancestry.

 Oceania

 Nearly all states in Oceania have majority indigenous populations, with notable exceptions being Australia, New Zealand and Norfolk Island, who have majority European populations.
 States with smaller European populations include Guam, Hawaii and New Caledonia (whose Europeans are known as Caldoche).
 Indigenous peoples of Oceania are Australian Aboriginals, Austronesians and Papuans, and they originated from Asia.
 The Austronesians of Oceania are further broken up into three distinct groups; Melanesians, Micronesians and Polynesians.

 Oceanic South Pacific islands nearing Latin America were uninhabited when discovered by Europeans in the 16th century, with nothing to indicate prehistoric human activity by Indigenous peoples of the Americas or Oceania.
 Contemporary residents are mainly mestizos and Europeans from the Latin American countries whom administer them, although none of these islands have extensive populations.
 Easter Island are the only oceanic island politically associated with Latin America to have an indigenous population, the Polynesian Rapa Nui people.
 Their current inhabitants include indigenous Polynesians and mestizo settlers from political administrators Chile, in addition to mixed-race individuals with Polynesian and mestizo/European ancestry.
 The British overseas territory of Pitcairn Islands, to the west of Easter Island, have a population of approximately 50 people.
 They are mixed-race Euronesians who descended from an initial group of British and Tahitian settlers in the 18th century.
 The islands were previously inhabited by Polynesians; they had long abandoned Pitcairn by the time the settlers had arrived.
 Norfolk Island, now an external territory of Australia, is also believed to have been inhabited by Polynesians prior to its initial European discovery in the 18th century.
 Some of their residents are descended from mixed-race Pitcairn Islanders that were relocated onto Norfolk due to overpopulation in 1856.

 The once uninhabited Bonin Islands, later politically integrated into Japan, have a small population consisting of Japanese mainlanders and descendants of early European settlers.
 Archeological findings from the 1990s suggested there was possible prehistoric human activity by Micronesians prior to European discovery in the 16th century.

 Several political entities associated with Oceania are still uninhabited, including Baker Island, Clipperton Island, Howland Island and Jarvis Island.
 There were brief attempts to settle Clipperton with Mexicans and Jarvis with Native Hawaiians in the early 20th century.
 The Jarvis settlers were relocated from the island due to Japanese advancements during World War II, while most of the settlers on Clipperton ended up dying from starvation and murdering one and other.